 < 100,000 Followers

-At this stage in the game, small brands are hitting up their direct messages like clockwork, asking for product endorsement in exchange for freebies: Think designer-labeled clothing, monthly packages catered to health and wellness, or a free meal from the restaurant that is asking to be featured.
+At this stage in the game, brands are sending out direct messages to accounts with this amount of followers like clockwork, asking for product endorsement in exchange for freebies: Think designer-labeled clothing, monthly packages catered to health and wellness, or a free meal from the restaurant that wants exposure.

 Some occasional money may come in, but most influencers are hesitant to start charging at this stage since it may delegitmize their growing success.

 For example, one self-proclaimed "foodstagrammer" currently holds 72,000 followers.
 While hundreds of likes swarm in for each post, the account is waiting to monetize their work until at least hitting the 100,000 mark – which is the “socially acceptable” marker.